IlyaGotoh/arch-update-checker/README.md

 # arch-update-checker
-Bash script for checking updates that uses Notify-send.
+Bash script for checking updates (including from AUR) that uses Notify-send.
 Works only on Archlinux.
+Libnotify, wget and pacman-contrib packages are required

 sage: arch-update-checker [FLAG]
   -f            (force) don't test Internet connection